Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Spontaneous Universal Irreversibility

-This is seen clearly by noting that the SUV collapse operators, $\hat{\mathbb{P}}_k=\ket{k}\bra{k}$ project onto macroscopically distinguishable configurations, without affecting the dynamics of the internal (relative) degrees of freedom~\cite{aritroPhD,aritro3,aritro2,Wezel10}.
-On the other hand, $d\hat{G}_\chi$, as defined before, keeps conserved quantities conserved, which may also include order parameters such as the total center of mass momentum, the total magnetization, total angular momentum and so on.
-Thus while the SUV dynamics may localize some of these (global) macroscopic order parameters fixing a macro-state, the OQT model effectively scrambles the micro-states present within each subspace corresponding to these macroscopically distinguishable configurations.
-Thus, at long times, the dynamics converge on states possessing both localized order parameter expectation values, corresponding to a classical macro-state as well as thermalized micro-states.
+This is seen clearly by noting that the SUV collapse operators, $\hat{\mathbb{P}}_k=\ket{k}\bra{k}$ project onto macroscopically distinguishable configurations, without affecting the dynamics of the internal (relative) degrees of freedom i.e. the micro-states~\cite{aritroPhD,aritro3,aritro2,Wezel10}.
+For example, in a crystal, the SUV (continuum) projection operators project onto a subspace with all micro-states with a definite position of the center of mass, which functions as the order parameter, resulting in just the center of mass localizing without affecting the internal degrees of freedom (relative coordinates)~\cite{aritroPhD,aritro3}.
+On the other hand, $d\hat{G}_\chi$, as defined before results in micro-canonical equilibrium, while keeping conserved quantities conserved, which also include order parameters such as the total momentum, the total magnetization, total angular momentum and so on.
+Thus while the SUV dynamics will localize these (global) macroscopic order parameters fixing a classical macro-state, the OQT dynamics effectively ensures that the system traverse all the micro-states present within each sector which correspond to macroscopically distinguishable configurations.
+Thus, at long times, the hybrid dynamics result in an ensemble of closed quantum systems approaching both localized (classical) macrostates (for each ensemble member) while adhering to microcanonical equilibrium.

 Such a dynamics is distinct from the competition encountered in SUI models constructed with other collapse mechanisms where the collapse basis is fixed, although the form of the equations remain the same with the $\hat{\mathbb{P}}_k$ operators being replaced by the corresponding collapse operators of the model considered~\cite{Bassi_03_PhyRep,Bassi2013Review}.
 In all such SUI models however, a single isolated quantum system in the thermodynamic limit, will dynamically converge to classical, equilibrated configurations.
-These long time steady states may be used to experimentally constrain the SUI models further.
+The steady states in these models may be different and could be used to experimentally constrain them further.

 The equilibrium steady states are obtained from the corresponding master equations for ensembles of isolated systems evolving via Eq~\eqref{Eq:SUI}, which is a (linear) GKSL master equation with two contributions: